Humphries-Lab/Lab-Manual/content/practical.md

 numbers of people are absent

 ## Data storage
-We're still grappling with Nottingham's new systems.
-The aspiration is that each major data analysis project will store its data in a separate folder on Sharepoint.
+Each major data analysis project will store its data in a separate folder on the lab's Sharepoint.

 ## Code
 We use Matlab by default; everyone is encouraged to use and/or learn Python.
-Mark does not know Python, as he is a dinosaur.
+Mark is slowly learning Python, as he is a dinosaur.
 We like the look of Julia, but have not been brave enough to dive in yet.

 **Action**: Matlab should already be installed on your PC.
 Register